A good credit score doesn't just help you get a home loan. It can also have a big effect on your mortgage rate as well.

 Savings, income won't lower your rate

-Other than buying down the rate, there's not much more than improving their credit score that someone with a score of 650 or less can do for a conventional loan, Ziev says.
+Other than buying down the rate with discount points, there's not much more than a credit score improvement that someone with a score of 650 or less can do to reduce the rate on a conventional loan, according to Herb Ziev, a residential mortgage loan originator in Plano, Texas.
 Additional assets will help someone qualify for a loan, but they won't get them a lower interest rate, he says.

 "Mortgages are generally income based, they're not asset-based," he says.
 Low credit scores mean higher default rates on home loans, he says.